ScarletWu/Misperceived-Social-Norms-Women-Working-Outside-the-Home-in-Saudi-Arabia/README.md

 The data was downloaded, cleaned, simulated, analyzed, and then concluded.
 The paper and analysis is made reproducible so that it can be used again by others.

 ## LLM Usage
-ChatGPT was used for code modification, explanation and error explanations.
-The chat can be found in LLM/llm.rtf.
+ChatGPT was used for code modification, explanation, and grammar mistake correction.
+The chat can be found in LLM/llm.txt.
 No other LLM was used.

 ## File Structure
 The repo is structured as: